pivotal/docs-platform-automation/docs/how-to-guides/upgrade-opsman.md

 {% include './examples/opsman-config/vsphere.yml' %}
 ```

-### Valid env.yml

-`env.yml` is a authentication file used by the `om` tool that exists in the Platform Automation
-image.
-This tool interacts directly with the foundation's Ops Manager and thus, the `env.yml` file
+### Ops Manager Environment File

-holds authentication information for that Ops Manager.
+`env.yml` holds authentication and target information
+for a particular Ops Manager.
 This file is required by `upgrade-opsman`
-because after the vm is recreated, the task will import the existing installation in Ops
+because after the VM is recreated,
+the task will import the provided installation.zip
-Manager to finish the process.
+to Ops Manager to finish the process.

+If your foundation uses authentication other than basic auth,
+please reference [Inputs and Outputs][env] for more detail on UAA-based authentication.

 An example `env.yml` is shown below.
-If your foundation uses an authentication other than basic
-auth, please reference [Inputs and Outputs][env] for more detail on UAA-based authentication.
-As mentioned in the comment, `decryption-passphrase` is required for `import-installation`, and
+As mentioned in the comment,
+`decryption-passphrase` is required for `import-installation`,
-is therefore required for `upgrade-opsman`.
+and therefore required for `upgrade-opsman`.

 {% code_snippet 'examples', 'env' %}

-### Valid Ops Manager image file

-The image file required for `upgrade-opsman` does not have to be downloaded or created manually.
-Instead, it will be included as a resource from an S3 bucket.
-This resource can also be consumed
-directly from Pivnet, but this _How to Guide_ will not be showing that workflow.

 ### Vars files

-If using vars files to store secrets or IaaS agnostic credentials, these files should be included in
+If you are using files to store vars be rendered into your configuration templates,
-your git repo under the `vars` directory.
-For more information on vars files, see the
+these files should be  in your git repo under the `vars` directory.
+For more information on vars files, see [Secrets Handling][secrets-handling].
-[Secrets Handling][secrets-handling] page.

 ### Valid exported Ops Manager installation